fehuinc/fehuleather/README.md

 # Todo

+Totem
+  All images wrapped in a square container of a known size One screen-wide container that slides back and forth Images snap when wrapping
+  One screen-wide cover layer that receives input (and, perhaps, does a gradient fade?)

 Automatic Currency Conversion — users choose their own country (perhaps, a little flag next to prices?) https://github.com/RubyMoney/money http://stackoverflow.com/a/3843805/313576